abhishektiwari/axioms-drf-py/README.md

 | `HasAccessTokenRoles` | Check roles in `roles` claim of the access token. | `access_token_roles` or `access_token_any_roles` (OR logic)<br/>`access_token_all_roles` (AND logic) |
 | `HasAccessTokenPermissions` | Check permissions in `permissions` claim of the access token. | `access_token_permissions` or `access_token_any_permissions` (OR logic)<br/>`access_token_all_permissions` (AND logic) |

+> **Method-Level Authorization:** All permission classes support method-level authorization using Python's `@property` decorator.
+This allows you to define different authorization requirements for each HTTP method (GET, POST, PATCH, DELETE) on the same view.
+See the [Method-Level Permissions](#method-level-permissions) section for implementation details.

 ### OR vs AND Logic

 Permission classes support both **OR logic** (any claim) and **AND logic** (all claims) through different view attributes.
 You can also combine both for complex authorization requirements.